Do Vision and Language Encoders Represent the World Similarly?: Proposed Method

 The solution to this problem seeks to realign the permuted set of images in a way that maximizes the CKA, potentially recovering the ground-truth pairing between images and their corresponding captions.

-To solve the aforementioned optimization problem, we explore two main approaches: the Quadratic Assignment Problem (QAP) algorithm and Local CKA-based retrieval and matching.
-The QAP algorithm provides a global matching solution, seeking the optimal permutation across the entire test set.
+To solve the aforementioned optimization problem, we explore two main approaches (visualized in Fig.~\ref{fig:methods-figure}): the Quadratic Assignment Problem (QAP) algorithm and Local CKA-based retrieval and matching.
+The QAP algorithm provides a global matching solution, seeking the optimal permutation across the query set considered.
 On the other hand, Local CKA-based retrieval and matching focuses on aligning images and captions using a localized metric, facilitating retrieval on a more granular level.
 This approach is more suitable where a single query image is given for a set of captions or \textit{vice versa}.